-While in Thailand, Jiang used his social media accounts and articles published on the overseas Chinese-language news website Boxun to continue to speak publicly against China's human rights record and other policies.
-The journalist's wife, Chu Ling, told CPJ that since 2014, Jiang has been publishing political cartoons on his Facebook and Google+ page.
+While in Thailand, Jiang used his social media accounts and articles published on the overseas Chinese-language news website Boxun to continue to speak publicly against China’s human rights record and other policies.
+Jiang’s wife, Chu Ling, told CPJ that since 2014, Jiang had been publishing political cartoons on his Facebook and Google+ page.
 In 2015, Jiang published a series of cartoons on Boxun, Chu said.
-She told CPJ that in 2015, as her husband's cartoons became more popular, she and Jiang received several anonymous phone calls from China demanding Jiang stop drawing.
-Chinese authorities also threatened Jiang's brother in China, asking him to tell his brother to stop drawing, Chu said.
+She told CPJ that in 2015, as her husband’s cartoons became more popular, she and Jiang received several anonymous phone calls from China demanding Jiang stop drawing.
+Chinese authorities also threatened Jiang’s brother in China, asking him to tell his brother to stop drawing, Chu said.

 In October 2015, Jiang was arrested by Thai authorities for allegedly breaking immigration rules by helping Dong come to Thailand, according to reports.
 Dong had spent 10 months in a Chinese jail for participating in a commemoration of the 1989 Tiananmen Square massacre before being released in February 2015, according to the BBC.
 On November 13, 2015, the Thai government deported Jiang and Dong to China, despite objections raised by human rights organizations and the Canadian government, which had accepted their applications for asylum, according to news reports.